 Varnish and sludge are tough.
 And breaking up the varnish that’s already deposited on your engine takes some intensive cleaning and lubrication.
 First, you need BG EPR® Engine Performance Restoration®.
 And second, you need heat; a running engine offers that.
 BG EPR® works its way through your engine, softening existing deposits and dissolving them so they can be filtered away.

-7. How to prevent more sludge
+7. You can prevent more sludge.

 Enter additives.
 Still not magic, but definitely a preventive measure.